Advance Registration

 This is a planning tool only, and does not guarantee the courses you enter will count towards the requirement for graduation.
 Please be sure to use the links to the SEAS Handbook in the guide for assistance and to check the BE website for any changes.

-All students should have met with their advisor by Monday, November 13th.
+All students should have met with their advisor by Monday, April 8th.
 If you do not meet with your faculty advisor by this date, you will remain on hold next semester.

 Credit Increases

 There will be no credit increases during advance registration (no exceptions).
 Students may only register for more than 5.5 cu’s AFTER grades from the current semester are available.
 You must submit credit increase requests through Path Forms- please wait until all of your grades are reported before submitting your Max C.U.
-Increase Form.
+Increase Form

 *Credit increase requests must be done every semester if you would like more than 5.5cu.
 A credit increase does not roll over from previous semesters and must be approved each new semester.